Smoac/openbis-fork/docs/system-documentation/configuration/openbis-sync.md

 Sync is a service of openBIS and comes with every instance.
 Sync allows to synchronize two openBIS instances using the OAI-PMH protocol.

+This protocol has two participants:
-One instance (called `Data Source`) provides the data (types, meta-data and data sets).
+- One instance (called `Data Source`) provides the data (types, meta-data and data sets).
-Another instance (called `Harvester`) grabs these data and makes them available.
+- Another instance (called `Harvester`) grabs these data and makes them available.

 In regular time intervals, the `Harvester` instance will synchronize its data with the data on the `Data Source` instance.
 Synchronization will add and/or delete data to the `Harvester` instance.

-The `Data Source` instance can decide what data to share with each `Harvester`.

-It is also possible for a `Harvester` to collect data from several `Data Source` instances.

-An openBIS instance can be both `Data Source` and `Harvester` since these are different services.
+An openBIS instance can be one or both `Data Source` and `Harvester` since these are separate services.
+- An openBIS instance only needs one `Data Source` service.
+Even with many participants since it decides what to share depending on the user requesting the information.
+- An openBIS instance only needs one `Harvester` service.
+Even with many participants since it goes through a list of `Data Source`.

 ## Data Source Service Configuration